U.N. chemical experts confirm sarin gas used in Syria attack

 The results of Sellstrom's investigation are not surprising.
 Several weeks ago U.S. Secretary of State John Kerry announced that sarin had been used in the chemical attack on the Ghouta region.
 The United States said 1,400 people were killed, including more than 400 children.

-"The United Nations Mission has now confirmed, unequivocally and objectively, that chemical weapons have been used in Syria," Ban told the Security Council.
+"The United Nations Mission has now confirmed, unequivocally and objectively, that chemical weapons have been used in Syria," U.N.
+Secretary-General Ban Ki-moon told the Security Council.

-"This was a grave crime and those responsible must be brought to justice as soon as possible," he said.

-On Friday, Ban said Syrian President Bashar al-Assad "has committed many crimes against humanity," though he did specifically blame him for the Ghouta attack.
+Ban said on Friday that Syrian President Bashar al-Assad "has committed many crimes against humanity," though he did not say whether it was Assad's forces or rebels who were behind the Ghouta attack.
 He added that Assad would be held to account for his crimes.

 RESPONSIBILITY UNCLEAR